acsontfd/g17-capstone-BrainViewAI/README.md

 ## 3. Machine Learning Model

+This project incorporates hybrid maching learning model to improve overall accuracy of the detection

 ### Workflow
 1. **Preprocessing**: Images are resized and converted to grayscale.
 2. **Feature Extraction**: Extracts relevant features using OpenCV and NumPy.